snowwitje/hubzero-workshop/README.md

 # The HUBzero® Platform for Scientific Collaboration
 This repository contains materials and slides from our team's most recent public demos, hackathons and workshops.
+For CMS code and contributing visit [HUBzero CMS repository](https://github.com/hubzero/hubzero-cms).

 ## What's HUBzero?